MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 + You can launch the administration utility AS AN ADMINISTRATOR (right-click) using the shortcut in the **Start** menu called **Administration Utility**.

   >[!Warning]
-  >If your organization has the default powershell execution policy of "Restricted", you may have issues using the shortcut.
-In that case, either use the next bullet or change the execution policy to "Unrestricted."
+  >If the default powershell execution policy for your organization is "Restricted", the shortcut may not work.
+Change the execution policy to "Unrestricted."

 + In a command-line window with administrator privileges, run these commands:
   ```